 [The] ability to be free in his music was the result of Doso’s life-long, unrelenting commitment to the discipline of the breath.
 He actually wasn’t very interested in the shakuhachi as a musical instrument.
 He called his flute suijo, which loosely translates as “concentrated breathing tool.”
 Doso saw himself not so much as a musician or entertainer, but as one who is totally devoted to developing his life force – chi – by utilizing and strengthening his breath.
 The bamboo flute was simply a tool for that practice.
 He said once, “Since I must have some way of knowing how my breath is doing, I blow into a piece of bamboo and hear how it sounds.”

 – The Zen of Creativity: Cultivating Your Artistic Life by John Daido Loori (1931 – 2009)

-More helpful advice, this time from Watazumi Doso Roshi.
-It applies equally well to the artist and musician, the singer and the dancer, indeed, to all of us as we courageously embrace genuine authenticity:
+More helpful advice, this time from Watazumi Doso Roshi himself.
+It applies equally well to artist and musician, singer and dancer, indeed, to all of us as we embrace genuine authenticity: